mastashake08/laravel-forge-php-sdk/README.md

 * Worker

 #Contribution
-This project is not yet complete, always welcome pull request to help finish functionality!
+This project is ongoing feel free to submit a pull request and help make this project better!

 #Questions
 Email all questions to jyrone.parker@gmail.com